hanggrian/IIT-CS430/IIT-CS430-Spring2021/hw1.md

 And it takes $\log n . \log n = \log n^2$. **So the time complexity is
 $\bf O(\log n^2)$**.

+## Extra Problem 6

-## Extra 6.
-Suppose that you have a “black-box” worst-case linear-time median subroutine. (the median of n numbers is the $⌈n/2⌉$-th smallest element, i.e. the median of $\{1,2,4,7,11,94\}$ is $4$).
+Suppose that you have a “black-box” worst-case linear-time median subroutine.
+(the median of n numbers is the $⌈n/2⌉$-th smallest element, i.e. the median of $\{1,2,4,7,11,94\}$ is $4$).
 Give a simple, linear-time algorithm that, given an array $A[1 \ldots n]$ and a positive integer $i \le n$ finds the $i$-th smallest element of $A$.
 Present pseudocode using procedures from the textbook or notes; give complete specifications and state the running time of the procedure in terms of its parameters.

+### Answer

 ```
 ithSmallest(A, i):